 The Monsanto logo has long represented the company’s leadership in agricultural and biotechnological innovations, particularly in developing GMOs to increase crop yield and disease resistance.
-This emblem highlights Monsanto’s dedication to scientific progress and establishes its key role in the global agricultural industry, especially in creating plant protection agents and seeds.
+This emblem highlights Monsanto’s dedication to scientific progress and underscores its key role in the global agricultural industry, particularly in developing plant protection agents and seeds.
 Over time, Monsanto has updated its corporate identity to reflect its evolving mission and the changing industry.
-Initially a discreet emblem, it was replaced with a more modern, themed design that better captured the biotech giant’s essence.
+Initially a discreet emblem, it was replaced with a more modern, themed design that better captured the essence of the biotech giant.
 The final version, featuring elements of vegetation, symbolized Monsanto’s connection to nature and its efforts to harness natural potential to develop new species.
 These changes in logo design signify Monsanto’s growth and deepening commitment to innovation in the natural world.

 Monsanto is the world leader in biotechnology (agriculture) and the largest multinational corporation.
 Its main office and research premises were in St. Louis (United States of America).
 The company’s laboratories produced genetically modified crop products and chemicals (insecticides and herbicides).
 In 2018, Monsanto sold all its shares to the major German manufacturer Bayer.

 In 1901, John Francis Queeny started Monsanto in St. Louis, Missouri.
-The company began by making food additives like saccharin and vanillin.
+The company began by producing food additives such as saccharin and vanillin.
 From these small beginnings, Monsanto became a leading force in global agriculture, known for its innovations and the debates they sparked.

 By the 1940s, Monsanto had started producing industrial chemicals and plastics.
 Its synthetic fibers and the herbicide 2,4-D, crucial for farming, played a vital role in the war effort—the following decades led to the creation of agrochemicals such as DDT and Agent Orange.
 These products were widely used but also raised concerns about their environmental and health impact.